pwwiur/Sendo/README.md

 # Sendo
-This compiler server is made for [Sendo](https://www.amirforsati.ir/doc/7) language.
-Which can be used by third party libraries to connect this server by various programming languages.
+This compiler is made for [Sendo](https://www.amirforsati.ir/doc/7) language.
+It has a runnable server which can be used by third party libraries to connect to the compiler by various programming languages.

 ## Requirements
  - C++ compiler